apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 ----------------------

 You can configure :doc:`advanced features </administration-and-deployment/logging-monitoring/advanced-logging-configuration>`
-- including adding your own custom task log handlers (but also log handlers for all airflow components).
+- including adding your own custom task log handlers (but also log handlers for all airflow components), and creating custom log handlers per operators, hooks and tasks.

 .. _serving-worker-trigger-logs: